WHY CANCER AWARENESS IS IMPORTANT?

 For more information on some other useful endoscopy tests for cancer, see the American Cancer Society

-For more information on other screening tests in details, check out the National Cancer Institute.
+For more information on other screening tests in detail, check out the National Cancer Institute.

 2. Healthy Choices

 Healthy living is not a cast-iron guarantee against cancer.
-But it stacks the odds in your favour, by reducing the risk of developing the disease.
-We at Love Heals Cancer,believe that cancer can be healed with LOVE.
+But it stacks the odds in your favor, by reducing the risk of developing the disease.
+We at Love Heals Cancer, believe that cancer can be healed with LOVE.
 We advocate several complementary and integrative therapies that go beyond conventional therapies to promote healing, improve the quality of life and even extend it.

-A slight change in the lifestyle by embracing the seven healing practices can go a long way in your fight against cancer.
+A slight change in the lifestyle by embracing the 5 Wellness Practices can go a long way in your fight against cancer.
 These are tiny, yet powerful tweaks in your daily life, that will put you at ease and prepare you to fight and defeat cancer.

 It is important to take care of your body during this time.
 Cancer can sap a lot of energy, and dealing with it requires frequent replenishing of our resources.
 Physically this can be attained by proper nutrition, getting adequate rest and keeping the body fit by exercising regularly.